mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 39:16

 From this point, we should understand all beings through individual experience.
 That is the five skandhas, and six consciousnesses, six sense organs, six objects.
-At that time, unfortunately, cognition always appears in a different way, because the basic nature of human being is always working constantly, nothing to stop.
+But at that time, unfortunately, cognition always appears in a different way, because the basic nature of human being is always working constantly, nothing to stop.

 From where does that cognition come?
 That cognition comes from the basic nature of action, which is called samskara.
 That’s why finally, you have to throw it away.
 You have to polish your individual understanding until it becomes universal, until you can touch the core of existence.
-At that time, it really becomes all [dharmas](glossary#dharma); we call it all sentient beings.
+At that time, it really becomes all dharmas; we call it all sentient beings.

 So if you want to save all sentient beings, first you have to experience many things from your individual experience.
 So you, carrying your karmas, your heredity, your knowledge – you have to experience [many things].
 But it is not good enough.
 You have to sink into the depths of the ocean, until you can touch the core of existence.
 At that time, it becomes really dharma, all dharmas.

-If you want to save all sentient beings, first handle the human beings, or any beings, around you.
+If you want to save all sentient beings, first handle the beings, the human beings or any beings, around you.
 Anyway, help.
-Experience, think carefully, and help – mutually help – in order to live in peace and harmony.
+Experience, think carefully, and mutually help, in order to live in peace and harmony.

-But still there is a question, problems.
+But still there are questions, problems.
 That’s why individually, we have to practice on a daily basis, in order to touch the core of existence.

 ##### 42:00

 To experience the original nature of action – well of course, you can see it as an object.
-But it is not something you can see objectively, because already your body and mind are nothing but the original nature of action which is called samskaras.
+But it is not something you can see objectively, because already your body and mind are nothing but the original [nature] of action which is called samskaras.

-From this point, well – you just accept.
+From this point, well, you just accept.
 “Just accept” means not trying to get, not trying to learn.
 Before you try to learn, you are *learned*.
 “You are learned” means you are helped, you are supported; something makes it possible for your life to be present or to exist.

 For instance, if I ask you to talk: first you try to study something.
 This is very important.
 Through your effort of studying a certain subject, you can learn something.
 But this is not good enough.
 So secondly, when you finish the preparation – *just talk*.
 “Just talk” means not an object you can experience individually.
 Completely you are supported by ‘talk’, already.
 In other words, you are *talked* by talk.
 Not “you teach,” okay?
 This is very true, don’t you think so?